Frequently Asked Questions

 Are only suppliers or vendors eligible to earn the Frameworx conformance mark?

-No, service providers or enterprise operations or IT teams may also seek the conformance mark, for an Implementation of Frameworx.
-This type of assessment is an excellent benchmark of how successfully and widely the Business Process Framework and Information Framework have been deployed and the resulting gap analysis is useful in terms of both understanding system requirements and making recommendations in terms of additional work to be done in business process design or information architecture.
+No, Service Providers, Systems Integrators and consulting companies may also seek the conformance mark, for an Implementation of Frameworx.
+This type of assessment is an excellent benchmark of how successfully and widely the Business Process Framework and Information Framework have been deployed and the resulting gap analysis is useful in terms of both understanding requirements and making recommendations in terms of additional work to be done in business process design or information architecture.

-Furthermore, the resulting detailed report can be used to clearly articulate system requirements during procurement, development or integration exercises reducing the cost and risk of those efforts.
+Furthermore, the resulting detailed report can be used to clearly articulate functional and technical requirements during procurement, development or integration exercises reducing the cost and risk of those efforts.
 See who has achieved Certification for an Implementation in our the Certifications Awarded page.

 Where can I find the RFx templates that facilitate the procurement of Frameworx conformant products and solutions?